marshallswain/feathers-pinia/docs/guide/use-find.md

 ### Declarative Example

 To implement `useFind` declaratively, we can use computed params, as shown here.
-This example runs three requests based on a shared value.
+This example runs four requests based on a shared value.
 Suppose you have a set of tasks related to features which users can upvote.
 Tasks have an `isCompleted` attribute, an `upvotes` count and a `dueDate` property.
-Now let's suppose we're going to build a dashboard where you want to see a few lists based on the date picked
+Now let's suppose we're going to build a tasks dashboard.
+You want to see various types of task lists all based on a chosen date.
+So let's pretend that these are our requirements:

 - The 5 most-upvoted tasks for the day
 - The 5 least-upvoted tasks for the day